huff-language/huff-docs/src/tutorial/function-dispatching/README.md

 This method seems naive, however this is exactly how Vyper and Solidity\* implement linear dispatching.
 If you want it to be cheaper to call, just move it higher up in the contract!

-\* Solidity only implements this method if there are less than 4 functions in a contract.
+\* Solidity implements this method when there are fewer than 5 functions, or the number of optimizer runs is small.
+Otherwise, it will use binary search dispatching.

 You may be wondering what the series of jump labels followed by implementation macros mean.
 A good mental model is that the entire of your contract exists within your MAIN macro.
 If a macro is not referred to within main or nested within a macro that is invoked within MAIN then it will not be included in your contract.
 In reality the above contract when compiled looks like this: